-Tuition is available at Workshops to help pupils with
+Specialist tuition is available at our Centres (which we call “Workshops”) to help pupils with

 When and Where

-Friday evening workshops are held at The Wendron Centre (Connect Bromsgrove), Chapel Street, Bromsgrove B60 2BQ (behind the old fire station on Windsor Street)
+Friday evening specialist tuition sessions are held at The Wendron Centre (Connect Bromsgrove), Chapel Street, Bromsgrove B60 2BQ (behind the old fire station on Windsor Street)

 In certain circumstances pupils may be taught privately, perhaps while waiting for a Workshop place to become available.
 Such tuition is by private arrangement between the parent/guardian and the individual tutor.

 Literacy – Children assessed as dyslexic by a suitably qualified person may be accepted.
 The assessment will be used as the basis for tuition.
-Advice on assessments is available from the Workshop Senior Tutors / Administrators.
-Pupils without a formal assessment who are experiencing similar difficulties may be accepted.
+Advice on assessments is available from the Senior Tutor / Administrator at each Specialist Tuition Centre.
+Pupils without a formal assessment who are experiencing similar difficulties may be accepted: the Senior Tutor will use her skill and experience, perhaps supported by a brief, informal assessment to assess whether a child might benefit from our tuition and to determine the most appropriate pairing for the child alongside another pupil already atttending.

 Mathematics – Children experiencing difficulties with maths and seeking tuition will be considered by the Workshop Senior Tutor / Administrator, to assess whether our teaching methods are likely to be of benefit.

 Study Skills – Study Skills tuition is provided for pupils during the two years before sitting GCSE examinations (Years 10 and 11).
-Usually, pupils who have been attending a Workshop when younger then progress into a Study Skills group.
+Usually, pupils who have been receiving our specialist tuition when younger then progress into a Study Skills group.
 Where appropriate, pupils can receive tuition in literacy or mathematics in addition to receiving study skills tuition.

 All teaching sessions comprise: